pulumi/docs/content/docs/reference/pkg/azure-nextgen/apimanagement/emailtemplate.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const emailTemplate = new azure_nextgen.apimanagement.latest.EmailTemplate("emailTemplate", {
+const emailTemplate = new azure_nextgen.apimanagement.EmailTemplate("emailTemplate", {
     resourceGroupName: "rg1",
     serviceName: "apimService1",
     subject: `Your request for $IssueName was successfully received.`,